LulzSec hackers "at cutting edge" of cyber crime, court told

 Their exploits, as they described them, also included hacking into News International's computer system to post a fake story, purporting to be from the Sun tabloid, announcing that owner Rupert Murdoch had committed suicide.

+They also attacked the U.S. public broadcaster PBS's website, redirecting users to a fake news story reporting that the late rapper Tupac Shakur was alive.

-In addition to the hacking offences, Cleary has pleaded guilty to charges of downloading pornographic images of babies and children, including rape scenes.
+In addition to the hacking offences to which all four have pleaded guilty, Cleary alone has pleaded guilty to charges of downloading pornographic images of babies and children.

-Cooper said he was "not some career sexual pervert" but rather that the images were also part of his compulsive behaviour, driven by Asperger's.

-"He was obsessed with his computer and with what he could find on his computer," the lawyer said.

 The name LulzSec is a combination of "lulz", a distortion of the commonly used "LOL" or "laugh out loud", and security.